 Windows Slate– minimum Windows 8.1 (Windows 10 recommended)

 Apple devices - iPhone 5s or higher which will support iOS 10

 Android Phones – any device that will support Marshmallow 6.0 or higher

 Windows Phones – any device that will support Windows 10 mobile or higher

-We have worked with Cyclone Computing and Noel Leeming to offer a range of acceptable BYOD devices at FAHS to include a variety of prices, devices, and brands.
-The BYOD brochures can be accessed by clicking on the images below.
+We have worked with Harvey Norman and Noel Leeming to offer a range of acceptable BYOD devices at FAHS to include a variety of prices, devices and brands.
+The BYOD brochures can be accessed by clicking on the links below.